Scooletz/blog.scooletz.com-posts/2018-08-14-thruster-building-a-not-so-fast-memory-pool.md

 If you want to learn more about all the tooling from this article here are some sources:

-1. http://www.1024cores.net/home/lock-free-algorithms - the must read for any concurrency adept (all the subpages!)
+1. [1024 cores](http://www.1024cores.net/home/lock-free-algorithms) - the must read for any concurrency adept with all the subpages!
 1. [ConcurrentQueueSegment](https://github.com/dotnet/coreclr/blob/master/src/System.Private.CoreLib/shared/System/Collections/Concurrent/ConcurrentQueueSegment.cs) the structure behind the ConcurrentQuery from .NET showing how to implement a multi producer, multi consumer queue.
 1. [SlabMemoryPool](https://github.com/aspnet/KestrelHttpServer/blob/release/2.2/shared/Microsoft.Extensions.Buffers.MemoryPool.Sources/SlabMemoryPool.cs) the memory pool behind Kestrel.